Xorlent/Cybersec-Links/Configuring-TPM-Certs.md

 # Configuring computer certificate template for TPM attestation
 _from (https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/component-updates/tpm-key-attestation)_

-*These steps assume Active Directory functional level is 2012R2 or higher, a working CA is deployed, and you are familiar with Microsoft Certificate Services.*
+*These steps assume Active Directory functional level is 2012R2 or higher, a working CA is deployed, clients have working TPM, and you are familiar with Microsoft Certificate Services.*
 1. Copy a working computer certificate template
 2. General tab
   a.
 Name the certificate template